Acupuncture for Anxiety in Calgary — How TCM Calms Your Nervous System Naturally

 FAQ: Acupuncture for Anxiety in Calgary

-Can acupuncture help with generalized anxiety disorder (GAD)?
 Yes.
 GAD — characterized by persistent, difficult-to-control worry across multiple areas of life — responds well to acupuncture.
 The nervous system regulation and HPA axis modulation that acupuncture provides directly addresses the physiological underpinning of GAD.
 Most patients see meaningful improvement within a course of treatment.

-Can acupuncture help with panic attacks?
 Yes.
 Panic attacks are an acute expression of a chronically dysregulated nervous system.
 Acupuncture reduces the baseline activation that makes panic attacks more likely and can reduce both their frequency and intensity over time.

-Can acupuncture help with social anxiety?
-Yes — particularly when social anxiety has a strong physiological component (racing heart, flushing, physical tension).
+Yes — particularly when social anxiety has a strong physiological component such as racing heart, flushing, or physical tension.
 Reducing the nervous system reactivity that drives these responses makes social situations significantly more manageable.

-Does acupuncture work alongside medication for anxiety?
 Yes.
 Acupuncture is safe alongside anti-anxiety medications and SSRIs.
 Many patients use it to enhance the effects of medication, reduce side effects, or support a gradual taper under their prescribing physician's guidance.
 Any medication changes should always be discussed with your doctor.

-Does acupuncture work alongside therapy?
 Absolutely — and this is one of the most effective combinations for anxiety treatment.
 Therapy addresses the cognitive and behavioral patterns; acupuncture addresses the physiological state.
 Together they work on both levels simultaneously.

-How many sessions will I need?
 It depends on how long you've been dealing with anxiety and how entrenched the pattern is.
 Recent-onset anxiety often responds within 4–6 sessions.
 Long-standing, chronic anxiety typically takes longer — but most patients notice meaningful improvement well before the full pattern has resolved.

-Is acupuncture for anxiety covered by insurance in Alberta?
 If your extended health benefits include acupuncture coverage, yes.
 Dr. Coccagna is registered with the College of Acupuncturists of Alberta, meeting the practitioner requirements of most major insurers.
-Read our full guide to acupuncture insurance coverage in Alberta.
+Read the full guide to acupuncture insurance coverage in Alberta →

 Dr. Joseph Coccagna is a Doctor of Acupuncture (Dr. Ac.) registered with the College of Acupuncturists of Alberta, practicing at The Natural Health Collective, 1607 20 Ave NW, Calgary, AB.